-The art of creating a successful direct mail pack.
-Part 1: The foundation
+The art of creating a successful direct mail pack – the foundation

-Over the years, we’ve done quite a few direct mail packs, form planning and concepts to design and words.
+Over the years, we’ve done quite a few direct mail packs, from planning and concepts to design and words.

 And because we’re all about sharing, we have written this post (two posts, actually!) just for you – to uncover exactly what it takes to create something meaningful that empowers donors to take action.

 Back to basics: the beloved brief

 You can’t expect the remarkable from a boring, lightweight, generic brief.

 A thorough brief is SO important, followed by a face-to-face chinwag between agency and client.
 How else are you supposed to transfer the emotion and passion about your cause?

 A brief that is thoughtful and detailed means there is no room for confusion or misunderstandings.
 It will clearly define the pack’s objective so we can refer to it at every stage, from concept development to final edits.

 Some things to think about: